fengye2419/content-moderation-service/README.md

 ## Usage

-To use the content moderation service, you can send a POST request to the `/validate` endpoint with a JSON payload containing the keywords to be validated.
+To use the content moderation service, you can send a POST request to the `/api/v1/sensitiveWords/validate` endpoint with a JSON payload containing the keywords to be validated.
 The service will respond with the matched sensitive words and the count of matches.

 Example request:

 ```
-POST /validate
+POST /api/v1/sensitiveWords/validate
 Content-Type: application/json

 {
-  "keywords": ["keyword1", "keyword2", "keyword3"]
+  "keyword": "keyword1"
 }
 ```